granum-tech/open_finance_library/vintage_analysis/README.md

 ### **`calculate_vintage_matrix(df, vintage_period_type='quarterly', aging_period_type='monthly', calculation_type='percent', output_file_path)`**
 Performs the vintage analysis:
 - Groups loans into vintages
-- Calculates cumulative net call-off or call-off percentage of vintages origination sum
+- Calculates cumulative charge-off or charge-off percentage of vintages origination sum
 - Saves the results to an Excel file

 <a name="plot-vintage-matrix"></a>
 ### **`plot_vintage_matrix(vintage_matrix, period_type, calculation_type, output_file_path)`**
-Generates a line graph showing the cumulative call-offs over time for each vintage and saves it as an image.
+Generates a line graph showing the cumulative charge-offs over time for each vintage and saves it as an image.